patheros/PathSetManuals/modules/Spork.md

 1. **Audio Input** - Audio input for effect.
 2. **Audio Output** - Audio output for effect.
 3. **Mode Select** - Select which effect is in use.
 Current effect indicated by lights.
-4. **Mod A Knob** - Parmater A for the selected effect.
+4. **Mod A Knob** - Paramater A for the selected effect.
 See mode descriptions for more details.
 5. **Mod A CV** - Modulates Mod A knob.
 6. **Mod A Attenuverter** - Modifies CV for Mod A knob.
-7. **Mod B Knob** - Parmater B for the selected effect.
+7. **Mod B Knob** - Paramater B for the selected effect.
 See mode descriptions for more details.
 8. **Mod B CV** - Modulates Mod B knob.
 9. **Mod B Attenuverter** - Modifies CV for Mod B knob.
-10. **Grain Size Knob** - Controls size of each grain being playd in the effect.
+10. **Grain Size Knob** - Controls size of each grain being played in the effect.
 11. **Grain Size CV** - Modulates Grain Size knob.
 12. **Grain Size Attenuverter** - Modifies CV for Grain Size knob.
 13. **Grain Overlap Knob** - Controls how many grains are being played at once.